anujpawar13/customNotesApp/README.md

 # customNotesApp - EveryNotes
-A custome notes application made using vanilla JavaScript.
+A custom notes application made using vanilla JavaScript.